Mather-Nori/algorithmic-trading/README.md

 **_Next Steps_**

 The next steps here would be to research a way to attack the problem of buying/selling the EURUSD and GBPUSD in such a configuration that when $d$ returns back to the mean, we will be in a net profit.
 My initial thoughts here are to use approximate the trends lines for EURUSD and GBPUSD and to see if there's a way to use their current trajectories to gain insight into their possible future convergence location.
 I will update this post with my findings.

+I wonder if we can exploit some statistics about the average slope of EURUSD/GBPUSD to best predict the average location about where the two symbols will reconverge.